SC450 - Design, Manufacturing, and Packaging of Opto-Electronic Modules

 Short Course Level: Advanced Beginner

-Kevin Williams1, Arne Leinse2, Twan Korthorst3; 1Eindhoven University of Technology, Netherlands; 2LioniX BV, Netherlands, 3PhoeniX Software, Netherlands
+Kevin Williams1, Arne Leinse2, Twan Korthorst3; 1Eindhoven University of Technology, Netherlands; 2LioniX International, Netherlands, 3PhoeniX Software, Netherlands

 Short Course Description: